elenndev/2fa-backend/README.md

 Create a user with an email that you have access to, it is essential for the next step.

 ## Auth
-1. Login making a POST request to `http://localhost:3000/users/login`, you will receive an email with the PIN code that you must use to confirm your identity.
+1. Login making a POST request to `http://localhost:3000/users/login`, if the credentials are correct, you will receive an email with the PIN code that you must use to confirm your identity.
 Here's an example body to this request:
 ```https
 {
   "username": "yourusername",